braheezy/braheezy.github.io/_posts/2022-05-06-packer-on-wsl-just-use-linuxpacker-on-wsl-just-use-linux.md

 ---
 layout: post
-title: 'Packer on WSL: Just Use LinuxPacker on WSL: Just Use Linux'
+title: 'Packer on WSL: Just Use Linux'
 date: 2022-05-06 05:09 +0000
 categories:
+- Guides
+tags:
 - Packer
-tags:
+- WSL
-- virtualization
+- Virtualization
 ---
 # Figuring It All Out
 Consider you have the following needs/limitations: